GOP Representative Mike Turner Calls Impeachment Testimony ‘Alarming’ And Trump’s Actions ‘Not Okay’

 Even though Turner does not like how Trump acted concerning Ukraine, he still defended the president against the impeachment inquiry, according to a Newsweek report.
 Turner said that there wasn’t a quid pro quo between Trump and Zelensky

 During his State of the Union appearance, Turner also weighed in on President Trump’s tweets — specifically the one that the president directed at former Ukrainian Ambassador Marie Yovanovitch as she testified before the House on Friday.

-While Turner found himself in the hot seat after Yovanovitch’s testimony because pointed at Yovanovitch, asking if she was done since it was his time, which raised plenty of eyebrows, the Representative spoke about Trump’s tweet.
-On Friday, Representative Adam Schiff called out the president’s tweet about Yovanovitch in real-time.
+On Friday, Rep. Adam Schiff called out the president’s tweet about Yovanovitch in real-time.
 Schiff read it to her and insinuated that it was witness intimidation.
-While Turner doesn’t believe that Trump’s tweet amounted to a crime, he called that specific tweet as well as the president’s tweets in general “unfortunate.”
+While Turner doesn’t believe that Trump’s tweet amounted to a crime, he called that specific tweet, as well as the president’s tweets in general, “unfortunate.”

 “I think along with most people, I find the President’s tweets, generally, unfortunate,” Turner said.

-At least one Democratic Representative, Jeff Van Drew of New Jersey, is tired of the impeachment inquiry, according to The Inquisitr.
+At least one Democratic representative, Jeff Van Drew of New Jersey, is tired of the impeachment inquiry, according to The Inquisitr.
 He intends to vote no if and when it comes to the full house for a vote.